Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 ### Responsiveness

 I used Google Chrome Dev Tools for this exercise.
-I tested for mobile and desktop devices and it worked properly.
+I tested for mobile and desktop devices.

 Mobile test:
 ![My Image](assets/images/lighthouse-assessment-mobile.jpg)